Princess Augusta Sophia of the United Kingdom

 Augusta’s unfortunate aunt Caroline Matilda; Credit – Wikipedia

 Starved for male companionship, Sophia got pregnant by her father’s 56-year-old equerry and secretly gave birth to a boy who was placed in a foster home.
 Amelia had an affair with another equerry.
-Three of the six daughters would eventually marry, all of them later than was the norm for the time.
+Three of the six daughters would eventually marry, all later than was the norm for the time.
 Charlotte, Princess Royal married the future King of Württemberg, Friedrich I, at the age of 31, and had one stillborn daughter.
 Mary married her cousin Prince William Frederick, Duke of Gloucester at the age of 40 and had no children.
 Elizabeth was the last of the daughters to finally escape from “the Nunnery” when she married the future Landgrave Friedrich of Hesse-Homburg at the age of 48.

 Augusta at age 13, portrait by Thomas Gainsborough; Credit – Wikipedia

-Being the second daughter, Augusta could not marry until her elder sister Charlotte was married.
-Charlotte did marry at the age of 31, but Augusta never did marry.
+Being the second daughter, Augusta could not marry until her elder sister Charlotte married.
+Although Charlotte married at the age of 31, Augusta never did marry.
 There seemed to be a possibility that a marriage could be arranged with her first cousin, the future King Frederick VI of Denmark.
 However, King George III rejected any possible marriage alliances with Denmark because of the fate of his sister Caroline Matilda.
 In 1797, Augusta received a proposal from Prince Frederick Adolf of Sweden, a proposal given without the approval of the King of Sweden.
 Around 1799, Augusta became enamored with Major General Sir Brent Spencer.
 She even wrote a letter to her brother George after he had become Prince Regent begging for his permission for a secret marriage.
-There was court gossip that Augusta and Spencer had secretly married, but nothing definite can be confirmed.
+There was court gossip that Augusta and Spencer had secretly married, but nothing definite could be confirmed.
 Apparently, Augusta and Spencer had a long relationship.

 Princess Augusta by William Beechey, 1802; Credit – Wikipedia

 Princess Augusta became her mother’s companion.
 Queen Charlotte kept Augusta at her side, isolating her from society, and turning her into a kind of chaperone.
 This continued until the Queen’s death, ten days after Augusta’s 50th birthday.
-After the death of her father King George III, Augusta lived at Frogmore House near Windsor Castle and at an apartment at the Queen’s House (now Buckingham Palace) in London.
+After the death of her father King George III, Augusta lived at Frogmore House near Windsor Castle and an apartment at the Queen’s House (now Buckingham Palace) in London.
 The new king, King George IV, made it clear that his brothers and sisters would only be welcome at Windsor Castle when he had invited them to be his guests.

 Princess Augusta Sophia, signed, dated and fully inscribed on the counter-enamel ‘H.R H. The late Princess Augusta London Oct.
 1840.
 Painted by Command of Her Majesty by Henry Pierce Bone Enamel Painter to Her Majesty & H. R H. Prince Albert

 Following Queen Victoria’s wedding in 1840, Augusta’s health deteriorated.
 On July 2, 1840, a Windsor newspaper reported “the serious and alarming illness of the Princess Augusta.”
-Three days later, Queen Victoria ordered the gates of Green Park, which borders Clarence House, to be kept closed so that traffic would not bother Princess Augusta.
+Three days later, Queen Victoria ordered the gates of Green Park, which borders Clarence House, closed so that traffic would not bother Princess Augusta.
 With her sister-in-law Queen Adelaide, her surviving sisters Mary and Sophia, and her brother Adolphus at her bedside, Princess Augusta died at the age of 71 on September 22, 1840, at Clarence House in London.
 Her remains lay in state at Frogmore House and then were taken to St. George’s Chapel, Windsor Castle where they were buried in the Royal Vault on October 2, 1840.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.